Hiddendoom45/FFBEBot/README.md

 - add flair command, update parsers for both wikis
 - used color-thief-java to add some colors to some embeds based on the image
 - added unit flair image in runit command
-- Fix a lot of parse issues with reddit units

 #### TODO: